makrai/notes/sun2006-multiling-sentiment.md

   largely unexplored in NLP, with the exception of studies that focused on
   * differences in word usage (Garimella+ 2016; Lin+ 2018)
 * we focusing on semantic and pragmatic differences across languages
-  * new distance measure between languages based on linguistic proxies of culture
+  * new distance measure between langs based on linguistic proxies of culture
   * can be used to select transfer languages and improve cross-lingual transfer, specifically in pragmatically-motivated tasks such as sentiment analysis,
     * expressions of subtle sentiment or emotion vary significantly by culture